-Our common shares are currently traded on the Toronto Stock Exchange.
-In connection with this offering, we have applied for listing of our common shares on the New York Stock Exchange.
+Our common shares are currently traded on the Toronto Stock Exchange and have been approved for listing on the New York Stock Exchange.
 We cannot assure you that an active trading market in our common shares will develop on the New York Stock Exchange.